Focus area 3: Improve the built quality of existing dwellings, particularly rental housing

 This also applies to other forms of rental accommodation, such as boarding houses, that equally need to be healthy and warm.

-Read more about health and housing.
+Read more about healthy homes.

 How this can be done

 Auckland's rental households are a priority.
-Rental housing stock is typically in poorer condition than owner-occupied houses.

 Improvements in the rental housing stock can be made by: